Schitt's Creek is written by Eugene and Dan Levy, who also star in the show as Johnny Rose and his son David.

 The Roses, who don't even like each other, find themselves living in two rooms of a motel in what they perceive as a dump of a town.

 Season 1 finds them desperately trying to find a way to get out of dodge and back to their old lives by selling the town.
 But of course, it's not that simple.

 The family, including two indulged and spoiled grown-up kids – David (Dan Levy) and Alexis (Annie Murphy from Kevin Can F Himself), have to adapt to their new life and find a way to make the best of things.

 It is funny, and gets better with each season especially with Dan Levy's performance as David who is the standout in the show.
 His friendship with Stevie the motel clerk, played by Emily Hampshire, is pure chemistry.

-Schitt's Creek will either hit the mark for you or it won't be funny enough as traditional comedies go.
-But it's worth watching the first couple of episodes to see if you can get into it.
+Schitt's Creek will either perfectly hit the mark for you or it won't be funny enough as traditional comedies go.
+But it's definitely worth watching.

 “It’s not lost on us what a rare privilege it is in this industry to get to decide when your show should take its final bow.